NikolaJov96/sslad2021/README.md

 python3 competition_models/evaluator.py
 ```

 As per competition rules, evaluator is calculating average precisions (AP) using the COCO evaluation API for every category, as well as the mean average precision(mAP).
-With different categories have specific IoU thresholds.
+Calculation of mAP is custom, as different categories have different IoU thresholds.
 Results are returned as a list [mAP, AP1, ..., AP6].